KnowageLabs/Knowage-Server/doc/user/CKAN/README.md

 Mission
 -------

-SpagoBI extends its set of data sources by providing native and out-of-the-box CKAN integration.
-By using such open data management system, SpagoBI grant access to the huge amount of dataset published in the World Wide Web (e.g. datahub.io, data.gov, data.lab.fiware.org, dati.gov.it, and more).
+Knowage extends its set of data sources by providing native and out-of-the-box CKAN integration.
+By using such open data management system, Knowage grant access to the huge amount of dataset published in the World Wide Web (e.g. datahub.io, data.gov, data.lab.fiware.org, dati.gov.it, and more).
 SpagoBI allows now to search and handle opendata in a self-service manner, letting the users to integrate own dataset with external ones directly inside our suite.
 As instance, enterprise dataset can finally join opendata, bringing up the overall data value!

 Integration
 ============

-Dataset mapping between SpagoBI and CKAN
+Dataset mapping between Knowage and CKAN
 ----------------------------------------

-The term *“dataset”* has two different meaning in SpagoBI and CKAN:
+The term *“dataset”* has two different meaning in Knowage and CKAN:

 -   The former uses *dataset* to indicate a unique data resource.
 It can be anything: a CSV file, a SQL query against a DB, a Java class, and so on;

 -   The latter indicates *dataset* as a set of resources, where the only the resource contains the data.
 A dataset basically acts as a container, or a data package, where details (such as visilibility, or scope) are inherit by its resources.

-Because of this difference, there is no direct mapping between SpagoBI and CKAN datasets.
-Therefore, the current approach is to consider a CKAN resource as a SpagoBI dataset.
+Because of this difference, there is no direct mapping between Knowage and CKAN datasets.
+Therefore, the current approach is to consider a CKAN resource as a Knowage dataset.
 It still keep a reference to the parent, but it is now self-contained and its handling is indipendent from the package (aka CKAN dataset).
 The dataset listing and searching functions in SpagoBI reflect this mapping, directly showing the CKAN resources as importable SpagoBI dataset.

 CKAN dataset categories
 -----------------------